Why Modern Exchange Hybrid?

 Microsoft is currently in the process of enforcing some of these limits that have not previously been enforced.
 I thought this would be a good time to go though the limits that are in place for your Exchange Online mailboxes, and what you can do if you find yourself in a situation where those limits are negatively impacting your organization.

-In a recent post on the Exchange Team Blog, Microsoft announced that they are starting to enforce the already in place mailbox receiving limit of 3,600 messages per hour.
+In their recent Exchange Team blog post "Upcoming changes to mailbox receiving limits: Hot Recipients Throttling", Microsoft announced that they are starting to enforce the already in place mailbox receiving limit of 3,600 messages per hour.
 To be clear, this is not a new limit.
 The change is that this preexisting limit will now be strictly enforced by Microsoft where it had not been enforced in the past.

 I would think for most user mailboxes, 3,600 messages per hour received is enough.
 If I got that many messages in my inbox, I am pretty sure I would be thinking about options for a career change.
 However, these limits also apply to Groups and to Public Folders so some organizations may run into that limit for theses mailboxes.